 2) Remember awareness and visibility don’t happen overnight

-In business development terms, there is rarely such a thing as an overnight superstar.
-The best business developers have their business development strategies that they’ve been plugging away at for months, sometimes years before the leads start to roll in.
-If you are just starting to develop your own profile, a good rule of thumb is to expect to not see much return for at least 3-6 months.
 To put this into context, it took one of my clients six months of consistent networking, blogging and profile building to break into a new marketplace which started to deliver leads.
 Once the leads had started coming in for this client, however, their number and quality just grew and grew and grew.
 So what better time to spend on your business development than now?
-If you chip away at it every day for the next three months, you’ll be in a much better position once work resumes and you’re back to having even less time to do it.
+If you chip away at it every day for the next three months you should start to see results down the line.
+What’s more, your activities will get you noticed (for the right reasons).

 3) Many firms are looking for a track record of you doing the right things rather than winning your own work